josephines/Design-Guidelines-for-Tableau-Dashboard-Extensions/Style Guidelines/4 - Branding your Extension.md

 **You might style your extension like Tableau if...**

-* You want your extension to match the visual style of Tableau’s workbooks, making it feel like it fits naturally into Tableau.
+* You want your extension to match the visual style of Tableau’s workbooks, making it fit naturally into Tableau.
 * You don’t have a style guide to work with currently, and want to use a generic one for extensions.

 **You might style your extension with personal or company branding if...**